joinpursuit/AC_4_Web/units/passion_project/testing.md

 You might be wondering: what do these tests actually show us when we run them?
 Fork the repl.it link [here](https://repl.it/@amasad/try-jest) and see what you get.
 Mess around with it - try different, more complex functions and see what happens!
 Don't forget to check out the Jest docs for more functions.

-Next, take one of your assignments from the last two weeks.
-Using Jest, write tests for each function.
-Make sure to take into account edge cases for each one!
+After that, take a look at my version [here](https://repl.it/@reedo/try-jest).
+You'll see that I took a different approach.
+I wrote a bunch of functions in `add.js` - many of which might be familiar to you from whiteboarding.
+My challenge to you is to write tests for each function.
+Make that output green!

 We will get into asynchronicity and React later this week.